scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Last leftover slice of pizza for breakfast, then for lunch I had five guys which was a bit of a late lunch so I didn't bother eating dinner.

+### Day 473

+For lunch today I got a buffalo chicken sandwich and some pizza which I used for dinner as well.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/